Francisco Herrera: h-index, Total Citations, and Citation Map

 Auto-detected research lines — a seminal paper and the follow-up work building on it.
 Review and edit before using in a petition.
 Each Free PDF opens in a new tab — EB-1A organises this into the structure USCIS applies to Criterion 5 of 8 CFR § 204.5(h)(3)(v); EB-1B re-frames it under § 204.5(i)(3) (outstanding researcher); NIW presents it under prong 2 of Matter of Dhanasar.

-The researcher developed a 2-tuple fuzzy linguistic representation model for computing with words, establishing a foundational framework for handling linguistic information in fuzzy systems.
+The researcher established a foundational 2-tuple fuzzy linguistic representation model for computing with words, subsequently extending this framework to address consensus mechanisms in group decision-making.

 Citation trend (last 10 years)Click to expand